vantage-sh/docs.vantage.sh/docs/connecting_temporal.md

 1. Click **Connect Account**.

 Costs will be ingested and processed as soon as you add the integration.
 It usually takes less than 15 minutes to ingest Temporal Cloud costs.
 As soon as they are processed, they will be available on your All Resources Cost Report.

 After the integration is complete, two full months plus the current month to date of historical cost data will be imported from Temporal Cloud.
-Historical data will be priced at the custom rate given in the Integration Settings.
+Historical data will be priced at the custom rates provided in the integration settings.
 Vantage will retain cost and usage data to match your retention period for all providers.

 If you decide to remove your Temporal Cloud integration from Vantage, all costs associated with your Temporal Cloud API key will be removed from the Vantage console.

 ### Temporal Cloud Discounts

-Note that the Temporal Cloud Usage API returns only usage information, which Vantage uses to calculate spend, and does not include separate line items for taxes, discounts, or credits.
-You can choose whether these line items are included in your calculated cost based on the blended rate you input in the Integration Settings.
+The Temporal Cloud Usage API returns only usage information, which Vantage uses to calculate spend, and does not include separate line items for taxes, discounts, or credits.
+You can choose whether these line items are included in your calculated cost based on the blended rates you input in the integration settings.

 ## Update Custom Rates {#update-custom-rates}